Dipole Radiation and Kinetic Mixing from Dark Photon Solitons: Astrophysical Signatures

 \subsection{Spectral flux density}

 We begin by estimating the expected spectral flux density associated with the two phenomena under investigation.
 As previously noted, the most favorable scenario occurs when vector solitons are embedded within the magnetosphere of a highly magnetized compact object, such as a neutron star or a white dwarf.
-Our estimates assume that the plasma frequency remains spatially constant on the typical soliton length scale and varies over timescales that are much longer than the duration for which the soliton is present in the region of interest.\,\footnote{This assumption aligns with spatio-temporally constant external background fields (dipole radiation analysis) and charged density (kinetic mixing analysis).}

-According to Eq.\,(\ref{eq:Rsol095}), which relates to the soliton radius, and Eqs. (\ref{eq:omegapl}), (\ref{eq:nealigned}), and (\ref{eq:wplaligned}), which describe the properties of the magnetosphere in the GJ model, our estimates for the emitted radiation power and spectral flux density still may offer a valid first approximation for aligned neutron stars and white dwarfs, and denser soliton configurations.
-In the first case, we have a temporally constant plasma frequency in a co-rotating frame with the star.
-In the second scenario, we may approximate the plasma frequency at the soliton's scale length as being spatially uniform.
-For instance, taking $\mu/m \lesssim 0.1$, the soliton radius reads as $R^{0.95}_{\text{sol}} \gtrsim 2 \times 10^{-3}\,\text{km}$.
-We see that spatially smaller solitons hold typical length scales much smaller than the typical light cylinder radius, Eq.\,(\ref{eq:RLC}), especially for long periods of star rotations.

-The change of any quantity of interest $Q$ over a certain length scale $\Delta r$ may be estimated as $\Delta Q \sim (\Delta r/r) Q$, where $Q$ can hold for the magnetic field, the plasma frequency, or the electron energy density within the magnetosphere, according to need.
-For $\Delta r \sim 10^{-3}\,\text{km}$ and $r \sim 10^{2}\,\text{km}$, we will have $\Delta Q(r) \sim 10^{-5} Q$.
-The emitted radiation power and, subsequently, the spectral flux density, associated with the dipole radiation and kinetic mixing phenomena are proportional to $\bar B^2$ and $n_e^2$, respectively, implying $\Delta P/P \sim \Delta Q/Q\sim 10^{-5}$, so the power is effectively constant across the region of interest.
-This indicates that our preliminary estimates remain more reliable for denser solitons as a starting point; however, a more detailed analysis, potentially involving numerical simulations, would be beneficial for further exploration.
+In the following subsections, we proceed to estimate the spectral flux density for some fiducial parameters.